-Services that are covered for you What you must pay when you get these services terminal prognosis.
+Services that are covered for you What you must pay when you get these services cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by our plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4, "What if you're in Medicarecertified hospice."
-Note : If you need nonhospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-We cover hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-You pay the following per visit, depending upon the plan in which you are enrolled: • \$5 for members of the High Option Senior Advantage 1 plan. • \$10 for members of the High Option Senior Advantage 2 plan. • \$15 for members of the Standard Option Senior Advantage 1 plan. • Standard Option Senior Advantage 2 plan members pay the following: • \$20 per primary care visit. • \$30 per specialty care visit. • \$70 per primary care visit. • \$10 per specialty care visit. • \$11 plan per specialty care visit. • \$12 per primary care visit. • \$24 per primary care visit. • \$25 per primary care visit. • \$25 per specialty care visit.
+For more information, please see Chapter 5, Section 9.4, "What if you're in Medicare- certified hospice."
+Note : If you need nonhospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. • We cover hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+You pay the following per visit, depending upon the plan in which you are enrolled: \$5 for members of the High Option Senior Advantage 1 plan. \$10 for members of the High Option Senior Advantage 2 plan. \$15 for members of the Standard Option Senior Advantage plan.
 Hospice care for Part B Only plan members The hospice benefit described above does not apply to Part B Only plan members.
-Our plan, rather than Original Medicare, covers hospice care for Part B Only \$0
+Our plan, rather than Original Medicare, covers hospice care for Part B Only plan members.
+We cover the hospice services listed below if all of the following requirements are met: A network physician has diagnosed you with a terminal illness and determines that your life expectancy is 12 months or less.
+The services are provided inside our service area (or inside California but within 15 miles or 30 minutes from our service area if you live outside our service area, and you have been a Senior Advantage member \$0